-We need to develop potent national intermediaries to connect local efforts in education, employment, health promotion, and family asset building with public and philanthropic resources and social-sector investors.
-For instance, a national intermediary to help cities build cradle-to-career education training structures-like Strive in Cincinnati or the Opportunity Agenda in Boston- could perform some of the essential functions that community development intermediaries have performed, such as providing incentives for additional cities to start programs, elevating best practices, connecting local efforts to national sources of support, and exerting influence over public policy at the national level.
+We need to develop potent national intermediaries, like LISC and Enterprise have been for community development, to connect local efforts in education, employment, health promotion, and family asset building with public and philanthropic resources and social-sector investors.
+For instance, a national intermediary to help cities build cradle-to-career education training structures like Strive in Cincinnati or the Opportunity Agenda in Boston could perform some of the essential functions that community development intermediaries have performed, such as providing incentives for additional cities to start programs, elevating best practices, connecting local efforts to national sources of support, and exerting influence over public policy at the national level.